 The following options are available:

-The delay in milliseconds since the previous character was received is included in the diagnostic information written to stderr.
+In verbose mode, the delay in milliseconds since the previous character was received is included in the diagnostic information written to standard error.
 This information may be useful to determine the optimal

 fish_escape_delay_ms setting or learn the amount of lag introduced by tools like